open-contracting/eforms/docs/mapping.md

     "lots": [
       {
         "id": "LOT-0001",
-        "submissionMethodDetails": "All missing tenderer-related documents can be submitted later."
+        "submissionMethodDetails": "At the discretion of the buyer, all missing tenderer-related documents may be submitted later."
       }
     ]
   }